Can You Get Addicted to Cocaine After the First Use?

 Any time you’re considering using drugs, it’s important to really think about why you’re doing it.
 Are you trying to solve another problem by using?
 Drug use may help you suppress or ignore a problem, but it won’t make it go away.

-If you are compelled to take cocaine but you know it’s not worth the risk, reach out for support – from a friend or family member, a therapist, or a support group.
-If you have any questions about how to find help for addiction, call 1-888-744-0069 today.
+If you are compelled to take cocaine but you know it’s not worth the risk, reach out for support—from a friend or family member, a therapist, or a support group.
+If you have any questions about how to find help for addiction, please call American Addiction Centers (AAC) free today at .
+There are also free drug and alcohol hotline numbers you can contact.